inexyomg/ML-Classification-Lung-Diseases/README.md

 Future research directions may include exploring additional preprocessing methods, integrating more diverse data sets, and developing more complex models to improve the accuracy and generalizability of the algorithm.

 FILES:
-models-ipynbs - contains project code files for each of the trained models (mobilenet, resnet, xception);
+models-ipynbs - contains project code files for each of the trained models (mobilenet, resnet, xception);<br>
 models - contains the dataset-trained models themselves in .h5 format;
 AVERAGE_ENSEMBLE_97_accur.ipynb - code file of the final ensemble model;
 Algorithm.png - shows what the project consists of;